jedimt/hcicollector/README.md

 *Run the bootstrap.sh script (`./bootstrap.sh`)
 *Modify the collector/wrapper.sh script supplying the SolidFire MVIP address, and a user name and password
-*Modify docker-compose.yml to point at persistent storage volumes
+*Modify vsphere-graphite.json with your vCenter credentials and IP address *Modify docker-compose.yml to point at persistent storage volumes
 *Start up the containers (`docker-compose up`)
 **Or in detached mode (`docker-compose up -d`)